Sabrina González Pasterski, the "Cuban Einstein," who advocates for more women in science

 Sabrina González Pasterski has chosen to continue her academic research instead of working for companies like Blue Origin and NASA because she is committed to science.
 She is currently specializing in particle physics at Harvard University and leads research at the Perimeter Institute.

-What innovative theory is Sabrina González Pasterski working on, and what is its objective?
+What innovative theory is Sabrina González Pasterski working on and what is her objective?

-Sabrina González Pasterski is exploring the theory of celestial holography, which suggests that our perception of reality may be a projection from a "hull" of the universe.
+Sabrina González Pasterski is exploring the theory of celestial holography, which suggests that our perception of reality could be a projection from a "shell" of the universe.
 Her goal is to unify quantum mechanics with general relativity, providing a broader framework to understand phenomena such as collisions at CERN and gravitational waves.

 COMMENT